AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ![](/img/img27.png)

-If you read the official [documentation](https://www.activityschema.com/), then this column is called "Feature", However for some reason I call it "Attributes", it doesn't really matter how do you call this column, in the end it's not the name but Data Type that is crucial, as you may see the value in this column may be reminiscive of JSON, but in fact if you are going to follow this guide we will use a ClickHouse's map() Data Type instead of something like jsonb in Postgres for example.
+If you read the official [documentation](https://www.activityschema.com/), then this column is called "Feature", However, for some reason, I call it 'Attributes'.
+It doesn't really matter how you call this column.
+In the end, it's not the name but the data type that is crucial.
+As you may see, the value in this column may be reminiscent of JSON, but in fact if you are going to follow this guide we will use a ClickHouse's map() Data Type instead of something like jsonb in Postgres for example.

-This approach is one of the most denormalized since we have no dependencies between the tables, in fact the only join that is possible with Activity-Schema is the Self-Join.
-This table is going to be enormous, and for that reason you should consider a column-oriented database that is optimized to carry-out big tables like DuckDB or ClickHouse.
+This approach is one of the most denormalized since we have no dependencies between the tables, in fact the only join that is possible with Activity-Schema is the self-Join.
+This table is going to be enormous, and for that reason you should consider a column-oriented database that is optimized to carry-out big amount of data like DuckDB or ClickHouse.

 ## Set-up your ClickHouse